Joechann0831/SAV_conv/README.md

 ### Test

 1. Change the current directory to *./LFSSR_SAV/*.
-2. Download the test datasets from XXX and put all the files into the directory *./TestData/*.
+2. Download the test datasets from [BaiduNetDisk](https://pan.baidu.com/s/1g3ONvAV8FVPe6vwDmcwEDA) (Access code: ustc) and put all the files into the directory *./TestData/*.
-3. Download the checkpoints from XXX and put all the files into the directory *./checkpoints/*.
+3. Download the checkpoints from [BaiduNetDisk](https://pan.baidu.com/s/1ANqRUYMvdd55g8bCKCf9tg) (Access code: ustc) and put all the files into the directory *./checkpoints/*.
 4. If you want to test on the benchmark BasicLFSR, please run the script *./LFSSR_testing_BasicLFSR.py*.
 An example:
 ```shell
 python LFSSR_testing_BasicLFSR.py --scale=4 --save-flag